nubenetes/awesome-kubernetes/docs/message-queue.md

 ## Related

-- [Service meshes to the rescue: Load balancing and scaling long-lived connections in Kubernetes 🌟](https://learnk8s.io/kubernetes-long-lived-connections) Kubernetes doesn't load balance long-lived connections, some Pods might receive more requests than others, In case you are using HTTP/2, gRPC, RSockets, AMQP.
+- [==Service meshes to the rescue: Load balancing and scaling long-lived connections in Kubernetes== 🌟](https://learnk8s.io/kubernetes-long-lived-connections) Kubernetes doesn't load balance long-lived connections, some Pods might receive more requests than others, In case you are using HTTP/2, gRPC, RSockets, AMQP.
 Any work around?

 ## Questions and Answers